-The UC Berkeley Interdisciplinary Migration Initiative is delighted to host the Summer Institute in Migration Research Methods.
+These are the sorts of questions that we will tackle in the 2023 Summer Institute on Migration Research Methods.
 SIMRM will also provide space for broader conversations on building a successful career as a migration researcher through professionalization panels and sharing of in-progress research.
-Hosted by the UC Berkeley Interdisciplinary Migration Initiative, SIMRM 2023 will be held at the University of California, Berkeley campus from July 25-August 2, 2022.
+Hosted by the UC Berkeley Interdisciplinary Migration Initiative, SIMRM 2023 will be held at the University of California, Berkeley campus from June 7-15, 2023.
 The Institute is organized and directed by Irene Bloemraad (UCB) and Jennifer Van Hook (Pennsylvania State University).
 It is made possible by funding from the U.S. National Institute of Child Health and Human Development and the Russell Sage Foundation.

 Participation is restricted to Ph.D. students, postdoctoral or early-career researchers, and untenured faculty within 5 years from their Ph.D. who do empirical research on migration.
 It is open to researchers in the social sciences, professional schools (e.g., Education, Public Policy), or humanities (including digital humanities) who have sufficient training and background to succeed.

 The primary recruitment pool is universities, but the Institute welcomes applications from researchers in government or non-profit organizations.
 There are no restrictions based on citizenship, country of study, or country of employment.
 Those who might not otherwise be eligible for support under federal funding guidelines will be supported through the generosity of the Russell Sage Foundation.

 How to Apply

 Applications must be submitted via the RSF online application portal, Fluxx.